 Regulations & Procedures

-• Wear any identification that may be needed for security purposes.
+- Students must wear any identification that may be needed for security purposes.

 Study & Extra-Curricular Participation

-• prepare fully for ANY formal assessments to ensure progression throughout the year.
+- Prepare fully for ANY formal assessments to ensure progression throughout the year.

-• ensure that any homework/work/assignment/coursework drafts and coursework set is completed on time in agreement with the subject teacher.
+- Ensure that any homework/work/assignment/coursework drafts and coursework set is completed on time in agreement with the subject teacher.

-• become fully involved in College enrichment.
+- Become fully involved in Bramcote College Sixth Form enrichment.

 Recent national research found clear evidence that working more than 15 hours per week in Year 12 and more than 10 hours per week in Year 13 led to significantly poorer results in exams.
 Therefore it is strongly advised that students undertake no more than 10 hours per week paid employment during term time for Year 13, with 15 hours being the absolute maximum permitted for Year 12.
 If students do choose to undertake employment, it should be mainly at weekends and definitely not interfere with lessons or study.
 Please note that timetables are subject to change at any point in the academic year.